Results of the Work – 3/8/26

 Bob

-I hope your day was blessed with every good and perfect gift from above.
-I had a good day on campus encouraging Christian students and Jamesha prayed today.
-Please pray she grows in her faith.
-Her story is below if you have some time.
-I had a good week and 6 students trusted in Christ including Daniel, Chris, Dylan, Emmanuel and Zeke
+I hope your day was blessed with good things from above walking with Him.
+I had a good day on Campus and Gio prayed to receive Jesus as Savior.
+Please pray he grows in his faith.
+His story is below if you want to spend the time.

 In Him,